dshimo/cs373_blogger/_posts/blog/2016-10-16-week-eight.md

 I know this was a highly individualized blog entry, but I never truly respected our class until this week (with the introduction of decorators and project #3).

 ## Tip of the Week
-When managing and communicating amongst the team, Slack has become one of the best free tools out there.
-From adding members to adding app integrations, it's all pretty simple and can be really rewarding.
+When managing and communicating among the team, Slack has become one of the best free tools out there.
+From adding members to adding several app integrations, it's all pretty simple and can be really rewarding.